steven-aj/steven-aj.github.io/src/content/singles/prevent-eye-strain-with-softer-transitions.md

   - rants
   - satire
 ---
-It seems like accessibility concerns for software are in a weird, paradoxical place right now.
+It seems like accessibility for software is in a weird, paradoxical place right now.
 On one hand, optional *Light* & *Dark* modes can help enhance the experience for people with optical sensitivities or weaknesses.
-On the other hand, this feature hasn't been standardized, so there's no universal agreement on how it should be implemented.
-For a lot of projects, this results in a transition between modes that's *harshly instant*, leaving the user feeling like an unsuspecting victim in a particular *Raiders of the Lost Ark* scene.
+On the other hand, there's no universal agreement on how it should be implemented.
+For a lot of projects, this results in a transition between modes that's harshly instant, leaving the user feeling like an unsuspecting victim in a particular *Raiders of the Lost Ark* scene.

 I don't know if this is a problem for everyone, to be honest.
 I'm writing this from my own experience as a user.
 As both a night-owl *and a developer*, I find myself staring at screens more often than I probably should and in the dark more often than I probably should be.
 I feel like I'm not alone, though, and that we could engineer simple, yet thoughtful improvements to take care of our eyes.